 Applying the four fair use factors

-Please read using the four factor fair use test before proceeding.
+Please review using the four factor fair use test before proceeding.
 It will describe generally how "weighing and balancing" works.
 Remember, we are analyzing articles and book chapters, each one individually.
 As always, the hallmarks of fair use involve adequate protection of the copyright owner's interest.

 As discussed more fully in using the four factor fair use test, a publisher's willingness to license copies or the existence of easy ways to assess and collect royalties, is not by itself enough to defeat a fair use defense in a nonprofit setting (5).

-For our example, of the first three factors, only the third factor arguably weighs against a finding of fair use, but in the nonprofit context, and with an amount that is appropriate in light of the intended use, there is ample basis under Sony and Williams for a finding of fair use.
+For our example, of the first three factors, only the third factor arguably weighs against a finding of fair use, but in the nonprofit context, and with an amount that is appropriate in light of the intended use, there is still room for a finding of fair use.
 In considering the fourth factor, the use would have to be described as an otherwise fair use so far, so we could expect that for a first time use at least, a court might disregard potential licensing or permission fees, not permitting them to convert this otherwise fair use into an unfair use.
 On the other hand, if these same materials were copied semester after semester, by the same professor for the same course, a court might be more inclined to take those lost revenues into account.

 Who makes the copies?